 Headphones and Professional Audio Vs. Hi-Fi

-The troubadour headphones for charity are the best I’ve ever heard & this is not a paid endorsement.
-The response is not flat, but the consumers aren’t listening to flat response speakers either, in my opinion, you can mix with anything that covers the entire frequency range of our hearing.
-NS-10s, some of the most popular studio monitors in the world, are failed consumer speakers.
+The troubadour headphones for charity are the best I’ve ever heard.
+The response isn’t flat, but the consumers aren’t listening to flat response speakers either.
+In my opinion, you can mix with anything that covers the entire frequency range of our hearing.
+NS-10s, some of the most popular studio monitors in the world, don’t have a flat response, they’re failed consumer speakers.
 End of review.